lokaimoma/Bugza/README.md

 # 🪲 Bugza

 Bugza is a bug tracking system.
 This is a REST API + GraphQL backend implementation of the system.
+A mobile and web app implementation will follow up soon.

 # Requirements